Nagasrineelamshetty/Nagasrineelamshetty/README.md

 Hi there, I'm Nagasri! 👋
-I'm a passionate undergrad focused on building user-centric solutions.
+I'm an undergrad focused on building user-centric solutions.

-Currently,working on smart systems using AI/ML and I'm eager to explore new technologies and enhance experiences.
+Currently working on AI/ML projects.

 ---